lun0522/lighter/README.md

 grouped into two categories:

 - Wrappers, which provide C++ object oriented interfaces for Vulkan objects.
-- Extensions, which provide high level abstractions, built on the top of wrappers.
-Our ultimate goal is to have a layer above various graphics APIs, so that we just need to provide high level descriptions about what we are trying to do, and it will lower descriptions to calls to these extensions.
+- Extensions, which provide high-level abstractions, built on the top of wrappers.
+Our ultimate goal is to have a layer above various graphics APIs, so that we just need to provide high-level descriptions about what we are trying to do, and it will lower descriptions to calls to these extensions.

 ## 3.1 Contexts (basic_context, basic_object, validation and window_context)